spluta/Maths/README.md

 # Maths

-A SuperCollider emulation of the popular Eurorack module.

-There are two versions.
-MathsOG is the original gangster, coded in SC.
-Maths, MathsC, and MathsT are written in Faust.

-MathsOG requires the LFPulseReset UGen.
-Maths, MathsC, and MathsT are compiled from the Faust binaries.
+An SC implementation of the MakeNoise Maths EuroRack module.
+Creates a logarithmic to exponential curve function that can be triggered or can oscillate.
+The function starts at 0, goes to 1, and returns to 0 on each iteration or loop.

-A compiled Mac version of all plugins is included.
-The source code is also included and can be compiled for other environments like PD and Max.
+The source code for the no longer used Faust implementation of the UGen is provided and can be compiled for SC, PD, Max, or other environments.